bockp/Edge-Detection-project/edge2.md

 ### Edge detection using Sobel, Prewitt, and Robert’s cross operators

-The two pictures below show the result given by ImageJ’s function FindEdges which uses Sobel operator, and our *sobel()* function.
+The two pictures below show the result given by ImageJ’s function FindEdges[^RUE2017] which uses Sobel operator, and our *sobel()* function.
 We can see that we obtain quite similar results [Fig.?]

 ![Fig.?](images/sobel_comparison.jpg)